friflo/fliox-docs/api/Friflo/Json/Fliox/Hub/Client/StdCommands/methods/Stats.md

 **Namespace:** [Friflo.Json.Fliox.Hub.Client](../../index.md)
 **Assembly:** Friflo.Json.Fliox.Hub

-return the number of entities of all containers (or the given container) of the database
+Return the number of entities of all containers (or the given container) of the database

 ```csharp
 public CommandTask<DbStats> Stats(string param);